engineyard/ey-docs/pages/issue-assets-rails31.md

 # 404 errors when using AssetsController

-Our Cloud Nginx configuration is now standardized on Rails 3.1; this configuration is set to serve static asset files from the `public/assets` directory.
+Our Nginx configuration is now standardized on Rails 3.1; this configuration is set to serve static asset files from the `public/assets` directory.
 If a pre-Rails 3.1 application makes use of an AssetsController, the application does not receive the request because Nginx is configured to handle them.
 Subsequently, the application returns 404 errors